sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 For using a router instead of a direct connection, set the PC's IP assignment to *Automatic (DHCP)*.
 Then [follow this guide](http://ps2ulaunchelf.pbworks.com/w/page/19520139/ps2ftp) for assigning a proper IP address on the PS2.
 LaunchELF defaults to *192.168.0.10* and needs to be changed manually to work on your network.
+14. Hold *R1* on the controller during FreeMCBoot/PS2BBL startup to open LaunchELF.
-14 Run LaunchELF on the PS2 and navigate to MISC -> PS2Net
+Open MISC -> PS2Net
 ![launchelf-ps2net](readme-images/launchelf-ps2net.jpg)
 15. Let the PS2 idle on this screen for the next steps on the PC.
 ![launchelf-ftp-enabled](readme-images/launchelf-ftp-enabled.jpg)